The Return of Chorb: Plot summary

-The Kellers are a bourgeois couple of aliens living in a smaller German town whose daughter has married the Russian emigre writer Chorb.
+The Kellers are a bourgeois couple living in a smaller German town whose daughter has married the Russian emigre writer Chorb.
 The distrust between Chorb and his father-in-law is deepened when Chorb and his bride escape from the formality of their wedding to spend their first night at a local seedy hotel.
 On the honeymoon, the bride accidentally touches a live electric wire near Nice and dies.
 Chorb now returns to recreate her image by visiting the sites they had been to together and to tell her parents.
 Arriving in the evening he only finds the maid at the Kellers' home as they have gone to the opera to see Parsifal.
 Chorb does not want to break the news to her and tells her that his bride is ill and he will be back in the morning.
 He returns to the hotel to spend the night in the same room he had been with his wife.
 Unable to stay in the room alone, he pays a prostitute to stay with him.
 When the Kellers get home, they are too alarmed to wait for the morning and leave for the hotel.
 There, during the night, Chorb sees his wife in the prostitute, screams, and the terrified woman is about to leave: at this moment the Kellers arrive.